Last Updated on July 6, 2023

 Some people are skeptical of the American Bully for a few reasons.
 It was originally bred from a Pit Bull, it has an intimidating appearance and it is used frequently as a guard dog.

-It can be hard to tear your eyes away from the American Bully’s massive jaws.
+It can be hard to tear your eyes away from its massive jaws.
 But, are they steel clamps that should be feared?

-I could not find a definite estimate for this breed’s bite force PSI.
+The definite estimate for American Bully’s bite force (PSI) is not available.
 But, we can look at the Pit Bull and American Bulldog to get a better understanding.

 The Pit Bull has a PSI of 235.
 This is a pretty average bite force compared to other dog breeds.
-Nonetheless, it’s more so the dangerous reputation and roots in dog fighting that make the Pit Bull bite so feared.
+Nonetheless, it’s more so the dangerous reputation and roots in dog fighting that make its bite so feared.

-These are both Bully breeds, so we can gather that the American Bully bite force might be somewhere between 200 and 300 PSI range.
+These are both Bully breeds, so we can gather that the American Bully bite force might be somewhere between the 235 and 305 PSI range.

 Any dog breed can bite hard, but it depends on the owner and the amount of socialization the dog has received that determines its behavior.
 Therefore, this is not a bite force to be feared!